 A commercial practice can also be misleading where there is a misleading omission.

 A commercial practice will be treated as being an aggressive practice where a trader harasses, coerces (whether by using physical force or not) or unduly influences a consumer and significantly impairs, or is likely to significantly impair, the average consumer’s freedom of choice or conduct concerning the product and the average consumer takes, or is likely to take, a different decision as a result.

 Freedom of choice is not limited to decisions as to whether to purchase a product or not.
 A consumer may, for example, be coerced to purchase a product at a much higher price or on disadvantageous terms.

 Where a trader sells a product on eBay and bids on the product himself it could be said his act of bidding amounts to the use of coercion and/ or undue influence as it artificially increases the apparent desirability of the product and, therefore, persuades the consumer to purchase the product for a certain price.

 The relevance of the Fraud Act 2006 to shill bidding

-Whilst Mr Barrett was prosecuted under the Business Protection from Misleading Marketing Regulations 2008 and the Consumer Protection from Unfair Trading Regulations 2008 a person bidding against themselves on eBay could also be prosecuted under the Fraud Act 2006.
+While Mr Barrett was prosecuted under the Consumer Protection from Unfair Trading Regulations 2008, a person bidding against themselves on eBay could also be prosecuted under the Fraud Act 2006.

 Where people agree to bid on each other’s items the parties could be prosecuted for the offence of conspiracy to defraud, which makes it a criminal offence for parties to agree to defraud another party.